singleron-RD/sccite/docs/usage.md

 ### Running the pipeline with test data

 This pipeline contains a small test data.
-The test config file can be found [here](../conf/test.config) and test data [here](https://github.com/singleron-RD/sccite_test_data).
+The test config file can be found [here](../conf/test.config).

 Run the following command to test